keerthivasan-sankar/secure-vault-for-commercial/README.md

 - **The USB key is never stored in plaintext.** As of v3.3.0, the 32-byte key on your USB drive is itself encrypted (AES-256-GCM) with a key derived from your password via scrypt.
 Someone with brief physical access to the USB drive alone cannot extract a usable key without also knowing the password — this replaces the earlier design, which stored the raw key in plaintext on the drive.
 - **This is removable-key possession, not hardware-bound custody.** The key file on the USB drive is an ordinary, copyable file — not a secret stored inside tamper-resistant hardware like a smart card, TPM, or a device such as a YubiKey, which never lets raw key material leave the device at all.
 Someone with brief physical access to your drive (or malware running on your machine while it's mounted) can copy that file; it just isn't useful to them without your password too.
 If you need true hardware-bound custody, a dedicated hardware security token is a stronger choice than a commodity USB drive.
 - Uses Node's built-in `crypto` module: AES-256-GCM with scrypt key derivation, random salts and IVs per operation, and authentication tags to detect tampering.
+- **Every encryption operation binds format/purpose context as AAD** (Additional Authenticated Data) to its GCM authentication tag, so a ciphertext and tag from one context (e.g. the wrapped file-key layer) can never be silently swapped into a different context (e.g. the file-content layer).
+- **Encryption and integrity-check keys are derived separately** (via HKDF) from the same root key, rather than reusing one key directly for two different cryptographic purposes.
 - File integrity is checked with a **keyed HMAC-SHA256** (using the same unlocked key), verified before decryption is attempted.
 Earlier versions used an unkeyed SHA-256 checksum, which anyone could forge — it added no real tamper protection.
 The current HMAC does.
 - 7-Zip is invoked via `execFileSync` with arguments passed as an array, not a shell string — this closes a command-injection risk present in earlier versions, where a maliciously crafted file/folder name could have broken out of shell quoting.
-- Passwords are captured into a `Buffer` (not a JS string) and explicitly zeroed (`.fill(0)`) as soon as each use is finished, reducing the time key material spends resident in memory.
+- Passwords and key material are captured into `Buffer`s (not JS strings) and explicitly zeroed (`.fill(0)`) as soon as each use is finished — as of v3.5.0, this now also includes the decrypted plaintext file content itself, not just key material.
 This is a real improvement but not an absolute guarantee — Node.js/V8 may retain other copies internally (e.g. during garbage collection, or if memory was paged to disk by the OS) that application code cannot reach or control.
-- **This project has not undergone an independent third-party security audit.** It's built on standard, well-reviewed cryptographic primitives, and several issues raised by community review have been fixed (see [CHANGELOG.md](CHANGELOG.md)), but the implementation has only been reviewed informally overall.
+- **This project has not undergone an independent third-party security audit.** It's built on standard, well-reviewed cryptographic primitives, and several issues raised by community review have been fixed (see [CHANGELOG.md](https://github.com/keerthivasan-sankar/secure-vault-for-commercial/blob/main/CHANGELOG.md)), but the implementation has only been reviewed informally overall.
 Use it for what you'd be comfortable losing, not as your only line of defense for anything irreplaceable.
 - Secure delete overwrites the original file 3 times before removing it — note that on SSDs, wear-leveling means overwrite-based deletion doesn't guarantee the original data is unrecoverable at the hardware level.
 - The installer is currently unsigned, which is why Windows shows a SmartScreen warning on first run.
 Unsigned doesn't mean unsafe — it means Windows hasn't yet built reputation for this specific publisher/file.
 You can verify the source code yourself in this repository before trusting the compiled `.exe`.
 - **There is no password recovery, by design.** Your password is never stored anywhere.
 If you forget it, files encrypted with it are permanently unrecoverable, even with the correct USB drive in hand.